Skip to content

 Are all your fabrics actually soft?

 Yes.
 Every blend we make is comfortable from the first carry.
 The cotton in our blends takes the edge off plant fibers like hemp and linen so nothing feels stiff or scratchy on baby.
-The differences we describe below are real but subtle: some break in faster, some are cushier on the shoulder, some are silkier against skin.
-There’s no “uncomfortable option” in the lineup.
-Softness is just one of several things to consider.
+The differences we describe below are real but subtle: some break in faster, some are cushier on the shoulder, some develop a silk-like quality that takes a few months of use to reach.
+But from carry one, all of them are soft enough to use.

 Why does hemp feel stiff at first?

-Hemp’s strength comes from its long, hollow fibers, which is also what makes it crisp out of the package.
+Hemp's strength comes from its long, hollow fibers, which is also what makes it crisp out of the package.
 Every wash and every wear softens it.
-A hemp-cotton carrier you’ve used for six months feels nothing like a brand-new one, and the broken-in version is what most parents end up reaching for.
+A hemp-cotton carrier you've used for six months feels nothing like a brand-new one, and the broken-in version is what most parents end up reaching for every day.
+The stiffness isn't a flaw — it's the same structure that makes hemp so supportive.

 Why is my linen-cotton ring sling single-layer when hemp-cotton is double?

 Linen-cotton is denser and heavier than hemp-cotton, so a single layer through the rings provides the same support that hemp-cotton needs two layers to achieve.
-It’s not a corner-cut.
-It’s an engineering decision based on each fabric’s density.
-The carry feels equally supportive; the hand-feel is just different.
+It's not a corner-cut.
+It's an engineering decision based on each fabric's density.
+The carry feels equally supportive either way — the thread count and weave structure do the work.

 What's the difference between yarn-dyed and piece-dyed?